-Challenge 1: Packing an urban specific survival kit
+Challenge 1: Packing an Urban-Specific Survival Kit

 Most survival planning and bug out bags you see out there are designed with the intention of surviving in the wilderness for days or weeks.
 They will be loaded with gear that has no usefulness in an urban landscape.

-Challenge 2: Be prepared to deal with other survivors
+Challenge 2: Be Prepared to Deal with Other Survivors

-The densely populated nature of our urban centers will mean that after a disaster there will be a great many other survivors that you will encounter.
+The densely populated nature of our urban centers will mean that after a disaster there will be a great many other survivors you will encounter.
 You should be prepared to deal with both friendly and unfriendly people as you make your way to safety.

 Unfriendly survivors should be avoided like the plague, but if it looks like you need to come into contact consider the following:

-Travel in a group whenever possible.
+- Travel in a group whenever possible.
 A single person traveling alone is a far easier target than a group.

 However, meeting friendly survivors provides some of the best chances to both gain information and barter for food, water, or gear that you may need.
-In order to barter well you will need some desirable items to trade.
+In order to barter, you will need some desirable items to trade.

 - Lighters or matches